 The Gunzenhausen Street walkway is also a non-motorized path isolated from vehicular traffic.
 This walkway runs between the street and the river along the flood levee.
-It has overlook platforms, benches, and a beautiful view of the Cass River and rock ramp.
+It has a beautiful view of the Cass River and rock ramp.

 The City takes pride in its public sidewalks, provided on nearly every street in town.
 Sidewalks are maintained to the highest standards and are enjoyed by many residents and visitors.

 On-road bike lanes are striped and signed on the majority of Genesee St. These bike lanes provide a great connection to the schools, Memorial Park and the neighborhoods on the north end of town.
-Some other streets that are better for biking around town are Tuscola, Mayer, Schleier, and Gunzehausen.
+Some other streets that are better for biking around town are Tuscola, Mayer, Churchgrove, and Schleier.

 If you are particularly looking for "rail-trails," here are a few of the closest trails to Frankenmuth: